+As mentioned above, sustainable investment objectives are monitored through indicators which are often based on data.
 ESG information from third party data providers and/or obtained directly from the issuers may be incomplete, inaccurate, stale or unavailable.
-As a result, there is a risk that the Fund may incorrectly assess an issuer.
-This in turn can result in the incorrect inclusion or exclusion of a company in the portfolio of the Fund.
+As a result, there is a risk that the Fund may incorrectly assess an issuer or information that is an input into an indicator.
+This in turn can result in the incorrect inclusion or exclusion of a company in the portfolio or incorrect outcome for an indicator in the Fund.
 Incomplete, inaccurate or unavailable ESG data may also act as a methodological limitation to a non-financial investment strategy (such as the application of ESG risk and opportunity characteristics).
-Where identified, the Investment Manager will seek to mitigate this risk through its own assessment and take any appropriate remediation as necessary.
+Where identified, the Investment Manager will seek to mitigate this risk through its own assessment.
+In the case that particular data points are not available, it is expected that the Investment Manager's own assessment will be sufficient to ensure that the attainment of sustainable investment objective is not materially affected.